Shinseeker/FP-inventory-for-startups/README.rst

 looking for a particular item to be installed,

-And I can search in the database to instantly check the price of the item for that customer, and give them a quote.
+And I can search in the database to instantly check the price of the item for that customer, to give them a quote.

 When pressing 3 I can access that 1 particular record.
 And then I can charge them accordingly.